RiteshTiwari-2003/Node-JS/Readme.md

 500 internal server error   generic server error
 502 bad gateway      server received an invalid response from another server 503 server unavailable     server is temporarily overloaded or down.

+### what is the difference between normal function and apis?

+you need to understand that a function is a group of statement or a logic which can be run to perform any task , so you will create a specific task you will create a sepecific function . when you run the function when you call the function , it will give the result and what is the api when you call the api it is perform some operation like function so both are corelated but api is more powerfull , why because function means when you have a script you can all the function within script or you can import in other file you can call the function only to within your project or whoever import it in them but api are exposed into internet , what does that means , it means that if someone is in your network , okay i mean specific wifi if my friend or my mother are using same wifi , they will able to call the api from their local machine this is the advantage , function means i only call in my project or some project where i import it but api can be called from other system within the network .

+if my laptop is connected to public ip i was assigned to a public ip address then anyone in entire world can call the api if i exposed my laptop to the internet then you can call the my api my local machine api from your laptop from your mobile basically api are internally it kind of function they are also return some logic or result but it return result over the internet